AkshayShenvi/MachineLearningConcepts/Bayes Classifier/bayes_classifier.md

 index_of_features=(data.shape[1])-2
 ```

-Next we would need the total number of data objects.
+Next, we would need the total number of data objects.
 ```python
 total_labels=data[index_of_label].count()
 ```

-We would also need to take out the unique classes, count of each class and frequency of each class.
+We would also need to take out the unique classes, count of each class, and frequency of each class.
 ```python
 #Unique Classes
 unique_classes=sorted(data[index_of_label].unique())